 Prepare your environment.
 Do you have a private space in which to conduct the conversation?
 Sometimes it’s helpful to have a bit of background noise rather than dead quiet, particularly if there are other people within earshot.
 Depending on the circumstances, it could be useful to have a box of tissues or a drink of water for the recipient.
 If you’re putting the kibosh on someone’s carefully crafted plans, you might want a whiteboard to map out the alternatives or next steps.
 Set the chairs so that you can face the recipient directly.
 If the news will be personally distressing, try to protect the recipient from sitting in a fishbowl office facing out, or having to walk down a long hallway past other employees once they’re heard the bad news.

 Step 3: Manage Yourself Throughout the Process

 Cushion your schedule.
 You don’t want to run from another meeting into a tough discussion like this one.
 So before the recipient comes in, make sure the room is set, your notes and any other necessary documents are in order, and you’re physically and mentally settled.
 You also may want extra time on the back end in case the recipient has additional questions or needs time to recover before leaving the room.

 Manage your body.
-Being composed and under control — not to the point of being Great Stone Face, but calm and confident — makes it easier for the recipient to accept what you’re saying: They’ll see you know what you’re doing and you know how things work.
+Being composed and under control — not to the point of being stone-faced, but calm and confident — makes it easier for the recipient to accept what you’re saying: They’ll see you know what you’re doing and you know how things work.
 So take up your full space before the recipient comes in.
 No matter how nervous you may feel, drop your shoulders and broaden them, lengthen your spine to your full height, and breathe deeply.
 Place both feet flat on the floor.
 Face the recipient as squarely as possible, with your hands on the table, and move deliberately.